prebid/prebid.github.io/dev-docs/bidders/impactify.md

 Impactify recommends the UserSync configuration below.
 Without it, the Impactify adapter will not be able to perform user syncs, which lowers match rate and reduces monetization.

-Note : Impactify adapter need storage access to work properly (Do not forget to set storageAllowed to true).
+Note : Impactify adapter needs storage access to work properly (Do not forget to set storageAllowed to true).

 For Prebid.js v1.15.0 and later: